 - Wicked Witch: Due to being a female Magikoopa with a more elegant robe and longer hat, she rather resembles one.

 - Wizards from Outer Space: She's literally a Magikoopa fought in space.

-- Attack Its Weak Point: The sac/button on its back to flip it, then the three on its underside.
+- Attack Its Weak Point: Hit the sac/button on his back to flip him, then the three on his underside.

-- Giant Spider: And you have to tangle yourself up in its web to fight it.
+- Giant Spider: And you have to tangle yourself up in his web to fight him.

-- Mix-and-Match Critters: Has the general look of a spider, with the proboscis, six legs, and wings of a fly.
+- Mix-and-Match Critters: His body has the general look of a spider, with the proboscis, six legs, and wings of a fly.

-- Pivotal Boss: An unusual horizontal 2-D version- it stays on its web while you run around the edges.
+- Pivotal Boss: An unusual horizontal 2-D version- it stays on his web while you run around the edges.

-- Poisonous Person: Sprays toxins at you from every angle but its back.
+- Poisonous Person: Sprays toxins at you from every angle but his back.

 - Attack Its Weak Point: The first step to damaging it is to hit the red button on its top that will retract its blades and make it possible to Spin.